-Chroma Intra mode coding
+Chroma intra mode coding

 In the JEM, a total of 11 intra modes are allowed for chroma CB coding.
-Those modes include 5 traditional intra modes and 6 cross-component linear model modes, which are described in sub-section 2.2.4.
+Those modes include 5 traditional intra modes and 6 cross-component linear model modes, which are described in section 2.2.4.
 The list of chroma mode candidates includes the following three parts:

 CCLM modes

-DM modes, Intra prediction modes derived from luma CBs covering the collocated five positions of the current chroma block
+DM modes, intra prediction modes derived from luma CBs covering the collocated five positions of the current chroma block

-The five positions to be checked in order are defined as: center (CR), top-left (TL), top-right (TR), bottom-left (BL) and bottom-right (BR) 4x4 block within the corresponding luma block of current chroma block for I slices.
+The five positions to be checked in order are: center (CR), top-left (TL), top-right (TR), bottom-left (BL) and bottom-right (BR) 4×4 block within the corresponding luma block of current chroma block for I slices.
 For P and B slices, only one of these five sub-blocks is checked since they have the same mode index.
 An example of five collocated luma positions is shown in Figure 6.